Ray Costict

 Ray Costict (March 19, 1955 – January 3, 2012) was an American professional football player who was a linebacker for the New England Patriots of the National Football League (NFL) from 1977 to 1979.
-Costict played college football for the Mississippi State Bulldogs before being selected in the 11th round by the Patriots.
+Costict played college football for the Mississippi State Bulldogs before being selected 303rd overall in the 11th round by the Patriots.

 He is Mississippi State's career leader in tackles with 467.